kuhn-ruess/cmdbsyncer/README.md

 I recommend docker-compose:
 - checkout the Repo
 - run ./helper up
+- run ./helper shell (to get inside the container)
 - run ./helper create_user 'mail@address.org' (to create login)
 - Login to the Interface: http://your-host:5003
 This is runs a Development Version which you can use to test everthing